-There are also special kinds of neurosteroids, namely proneurosteroids and pheromones.
+There are also several special kinds of neurosteroids, namely proneurosteroids and pheromones.
 Proneurosteroids are neurosteroids that get converted into other neurosteroids, while pheromones specifically target the hypothalamus.

 Examples of neurosteroids include epipregnanolone (excitatory), tetrahydrodeoxycorticosterone (inhibitory), cholestane cholesterol (inhibitory), and androstadienol (pheromone).